RealProvenLLC/NextRole/content/_index.md

 ## Analytics

-The combination of documentation, specialized search and integrated browsing allows **NextRole** to update your journal with useful context.
+The combination of historical record, specialized search and integrated browsing allows **NextRole** to update your journal with useful context.
 As you add notes and **NextRole** automatically adds analytics, the documentation grows more informative over time, creating a virtuous cycle and an even better resource tomorrow.

 ![](app-promo-4.png)